ukwa/ukwa-heritrix/README.md

 UKWA Heritrix
 =============

 This repository takes [Heritrix3](https://github.com/internetarchive/heritrix3) and adds in code and configuration specific to the UK Web Archive.
-It is used to build a Docker image that us used to run our crawls.
+It is used to build a Docker image that is used to run our crawls.

 Local Development
 -----------------

-If you are modifying the Java code and want compile it and run the unit tests, you can use:
+If you are modifying the Java code and want to compile it and run the unit tests, you can use:

     $ mvn clean install